edenreich/gke-terraform/README.md

     --zone=$TF_VAR_zone
 ```

-2. Test you can fetch informations from the cluster:
+2. Test that you can fetch informations from the cluster:

 ```sh
 kubectl cluster-info